Educational Seminars and Professional Workshops

 We offer in school or lecture hall assemblies, smaller group roundtable discussions, as well as monthly meetings at our West Hartford Office.
-Please contact the Director, Pamela Ryder, at email@example.com for more information.
+Please contact our office at 860-561-8727 or email Dr. Greenfield for more information.
 To see more about Joni Siani’s work, visit her website or purchase her book at Amazon!

 Professional Training on Internet Addiction and Technology-Enabled Problems